Brightcove Native Player for iOS Reference

 Playback controls can be hidden while the bumper is playing.

-options.automaticControlTypeSelection = YES;
+options.automaticControlTypeSelection = true

-options.showBumperControls = NO;
+options.showBumperControls = false

-If the automaticControlTypeSelection option is set to YES, the layout for the bumper will adapt to the content (video or audio only). basicControlViewWithVODLayout and basicControlViewWithAODLayout layouts are designed for bumpers, Live or LiveDRV layouts are not available.
+If the automaticControlTypeSelection option is set to true, the layout for the bumper will adapt to the content (video or audio only). basicControlViewWithVODLayout and basicControlViewWithAODLayout layouts are designed for bumpers, Live or LiveDVR layouts are not available.
 Playback controls have a unique appearance when a bumper active:

 • The Progress Bar is purple